 Enter the exact make/model of the motherboard plus the word BIOS in a search engine – msi b450m pro m2 max bios.

 The most direct link that comes up is https://www.msi.com/Motherboard/support/B450M-PRO-M2-MAX

-That link goes straight to the support page (see the image below) that provides the update to download.
+That link goes straight to the support page (see the image at the top of this page) that provides the update to download.
 The latest BIOS update was a beta test version.
 Best to avoid betas because they are still undergoing testing.
 The next update was A.80, which is three updates up from the A.50 BIOS file that was in place.
 The update page usually tells you what each of the updates fixes, updates or adds.

 Update/flash BIOS – Download the BIOS file that usually comes in a zip file

 3. – On the support page for the MSI B450M Pro M2 MAX motherboard, the download of the BIOS zip file downloads to the Windows 10 Downloads folder when you click on the red circle with a red arrow pointing down within it.